MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/restore-deleted-records.md

 In time, we expect that eventually all tables will be available to use the recycle bin feature.
 During this preview, some tables do not.
 For a list of tables that do not support recycle bin, see [Tables not currently supported for Recycle Bin](#tables-not-currently-supported-for-recycle-bin).

-You can also [disable recycle bin for specific tables](#disable-recycle-bin-for-a-table).
+You can also [disable recycle bin for specific tables](#disable-recycle-bin-for-a-table) and [disable recycle bin for the environment](#disable-recycle-bin-for-the-environment).
 If the recycle bin isn't enabled for a table, you will not [find any records eligible to be restored](#retrieve-deleted-records-that-can-be-restored), but you can also query Dataverse to find out whether the recycle bin is enabled for a table or not.

-Tables that are enabled for recycle bin will have a row in the `RecycleBinConfig` where the `statecode` is active and `isreadyforrecyclebin` is true.
+Tables that are enabled for recycle bin will have a row in the `RecycleBinConfig` table where the `statecode` is active and `isreadyforrecyclebin` is true.
 The `RecycleBinConfig` table doesn't contain the name of the table, but refers to a row in the [Entity table](reference/entities/entity.md) where the `logicalname` column contains the [LogicalName](/dotnet/api/microsoft.xrm.sdk.metadata.entitymetadata.logicalname) of the table.

 Use the following FetchXml query to detect which tables have recycle bin enabled: